 Case study: UK Sport

-McLaren Applied Technologies has a proud reputation for delivering cutting-edge solutions across an expansive range of industries.
+McLaren Applied has a proud reputation for delivering cutting-edge solutions across an expansive range of industries.
 Nowhere, however, is that pride more evident than in our work with UK Sport, the high-performance agency tasked with preparing elite British athletes for competition.
-McLaren’s involvement with UK Sport spans many disciplines and, of the 65 medals won by the British team during the 2012 Summer Games, half were claimed in sports where McLaren Applied Technologies was active.
+McLaren’s involvement with UK Sport spans many disciplines and, of the 65 medals won by the British team during the 2012 Summer Games, half were claimed in sports where McLaren Applied was active.

 The work is especially rewarding because it draws upon our core capabilities, demanding the best we have to offer in the fields of electronics, telemetry, materials technology, and human performance monitoring.

 A good example is our collaboration with Team GB cyclists.
 Drawing on our design expertise, we created sensor hardware to be fitted within bike frames.
 A non-GPS positioning system was created (GPS being unreliable inside velodromes) and bespoke data analysis software developed to monitor speed, power, cadence and other valuable metrics.

 While technology for cycling has proved to be fertile ground for McLaren in other areas, similar applications for UK Sport definitely extended our capacity.
 We’ve designed other telemetry systems around strain gauges embedded within the oars used by water sports squads, and built sensors suites for the various sailing categories in which the British team prospered.